 1. Piermont Retreat

 Piermont’s stone and rammed earth cottages, nestled between the sheoaks and the sea, are made more cosy in winter with a roaring wood fire and a steaming spa bath.
-Pick one close to the waterfront to insure an impressive view and let the mind drift as you rest beside a glowing fire of fragrant local pine.
-It’s the perfect end to a seaside amble that traces the gentle curves of Piermont Beach and passes the silvering old boat shed.
+Pick one close to the waterfront to insure an impressive view and let your mind drift as you rest beside a glowing fire of fragrant local pine.
+It’s the perfect end to a seaside amble that traces the gentle curves of Piermont Beach.

 2. Captain’s Rest

 There’s nothing like beating the winter chill in front of a warm fire as you stare out the huge antique windows at moody waters swirling around a rustic jetty.
 The cabin at Captain’s Rest captures peace better than anywhere else you’ll ever find.
-Listen to the rain on the rooftop, feed ducks from your your front steps or rug up and sit out on the jetty.
-Maybe dip your toes in to remind you of the season.
+Listen to the rain on the rooftop, feed ducks from your front steps or rug up and sit out on the jetty.
 Read in front of the fire, walk in the forest and take a long deep soak in the clawfoot bath.
-It’s all about winding back and seeking serenity in this part of the world.

 3. Thousand Lakes Lodge

 Word is that the Marcos Ambrose-designed fireplace at Thousand Lakes Lodge took nine men to shift into place.
 With that in mind, be assured this sturdy heat box gives plenty of warmth.
 Up in the alpine reaches near the Walls of Jerusalem National Park, this recently opened lodge was once a training facility for Antarctic expeditioners.
 Whether you’re fly fishing, bird watching, walking or pedalling in the World Heritage Area, it’s a treat knowing the lodge’s fire awaits.
 Shared Tasmanian fare and leather couches encourage evening chatter into the Central Highland’s night.